Search this site

 The first part about lawful possession is probably fine.

-The second part granting the Sheriff the ability to effectively revoke a citizen's 2nd amendment rights without due process and without evidence [Section 2(5)(b)(X)(B)] is deeply concerning.
+The second part grants the Sheriff the ability to effectively revoke a citizen's 2nd amendment rights without due process and without evidence - based on "reasonable belief".
+[Section 2(5)(b)(X)(B)].
+I am a big proponent of discretion, but this could become overly subjective.

 No card, no classes.
-No classes, no transfer rights.
-Infringement.
+No classes, no transfer rights [for SSFs].
+Potential for infringement.
+More to follow as this unfolds.